iterative/dvc.org/public/static/docs/understanding-dvc/what-is-dvc.md

   results after a successful merge.

 - **Experiment state** or state: Equivalent to a Git snapshot (all committed files).
-A Git commit hash, branch or tag name, etc. can be used as a [reference](https://git-scm.com/book/en/v2/Git-Internals-Git-References) to an experiment state.
+A Git commit SHA hash, branch or tag name, etc. can be used as a [reference](https://git-scm.com/book/en/v2/Git-Internals-Git-References) to an experiment state.